 Summer brings people outdoors and into the warm sunshine.
-It also puts them at risk for sun cancer.
-The American Academy of Dermatology (AAD) strongly encourages us to use broad-spectrum sunscreen liberally all over our bodies—enough to fill a shot glass—and reapply every two hours or more to protect against UVA and UVB rays.
-But is your sunscreen safe?
+It also puts them at risk for skin cancer.
+The American Academy of Dermatology strongly encourages us to use broad-spectrum sunscreen liberally all over our bodies—enough to fill a shot glass—and reapply every two hours to protect against UVA and UVB rays, but is your sunscreen safe?

-On May 25, 2021, online pharmacy Valisure announced that it had detected benzene, a known carcinogen, in 78 of the 294 sunscreen and after-sun care products it tested.
+On May 25, 2021, online pharmacy Valisure announced that it had detected benzene, a known carcinogen, in 78 of the 294 sunscreen and after-sun care products it tested (26.5%).
 Fourteen lots had benzene concentrations that exceeded the Food and Drug Administration (FDA)-restricted concentration limit of 2 parts per million (ppm), and some had levels up to three times that amount.
-A list of affected sunscreens can be found here.
+A list of affected sunscreens with benzene can be found here.

-Benzene is a chemical found in a variety of industrial products and even in some household products.
-Benzene exposure has been linked to cancers in adults and children including acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL), chronic lymphocytic leukemia (CLL), multiple myeloma, and non-Hodgkin’s lymphoma.
+Benzene is a chemical in a variety of industrial products and even in some household products.
+Researches have linked benzene exposure to cancers in adults and children, including acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL), chronic lymphocytic leukemia (CLL), multiple myeloma, and non-Hodgkin’s lymphoma.

-High levels of benzene—a known carcinogen—have been detected in several brands and batches of popular sunscreens and after-sun care products.
-Benzene is a colorless or light-yellow liquid chemical used in a variety of industrial and household products.
-But it is dangerous.
-Benzene exposure has been linked to cancer and other illnesses.
+An independent pharmacy has detected high levels of benzene—a known carcinogen— in several brands and batches of popular sunscreens and after-sun care products.
+Benzene is a dangerous, colorless or light-yellow liquid chemical used in a variety of industrial and household products.
+Exposure to benzene in sunscreen has been linked to cancer and other illnesses.

-Our firm has the resources to represent clients throughout the country while never losing sight of the individual.
-If you or a loved have regularly used sunscreen and have been diagnosed with cancer such as leukemia or lymphoma, we can help.
+Our firm has the resources to represent clients throughout the country, while never losing sight of the individual.
+If you or a loved have regularly used sunscreen and received a cancer diagnosis such as leukemia or lymphoma, we can help.

 Let us put our resources to work for you.
 If you are an attorney, we can competently and conscientiously assist you in handling any group of cases, no matter how large.